signalfx/integrations/appdynamics/README.md

 }
 ```

-Optional extra dimensions can also be specified for each metric paths.
+Optional extra dimensions can also be specified for each metric path.

 Following is a working example of [metrics.json](https://github.com/signalfx/appd-integration/blob/master/appd-report-standalone/metrics.json) configurations: